Nancy S. Koven

 Herrington, J. D., Koven, N. S., Heller, W., Miller, G.A., & Nitschke, J. B. (2009).
 Frontal asymmetry in emotion, motivation, personality, and psychopathology: Methodological issues in electrocortical and hemodynamic neuroimaging.
 In S. J. Wood, N. B. Allen, & C. Pantelis (Eds.), Neuropsychology of mental illness.
-New York: Cambridge University Press, 49-66.
+New York, NY: Cambridge University Press, 49-66.

 Kruck, C. L., Flashman, L. A., Roth, R. M., Koven, N. S., McAllister, T. W., & Saykin, A. J. (2009).
 Lack of relationship between psychological denial and unawareness of illness in schizophrenia-spectrum disorders.
 Psychiatry Research, 169, 33-38.